clojure-emacs/cider/README.md

 ### Warning saying you have to use nREPL 0.2.7+

 CIDER currently requires at least nREPL 0.2.7 to work properly (there were some nasty bugs in 0.2.6).
-Unfortunately the latest `leiningen` (2.5.1) pulls in exactly 0.2.6, so you if you're a lein user you'll have to do a bit of manual work.
-Just add this to your `profiles.clj`:
+Unfortunately `leiningen` 2.5.1 (and older) pulls in exactly 0.2.6, so you if you're a lein user you'll have to upgrade to 2.5.2+.
+Alternatively, you can add this to your `profiles.clj`:

 ```clojure
 {:user {:dependencies [[org.clojure/tools.nrepl "0.2.10"]]}}